Archivio Storico e Museo Birra Peroni

 • Museum opened: 2001

-• Exhibition area: 500+ m²
+• Exhibition area: 600 m²

-• Collection: 10,000 photographs, 1,400 historical films, product and packaging collection from 1846 to present
+• Collection: 12,000 photographs, 1,400 historical films, a library of more than 1,500 texts, 600 linear metres of documents, and a product and packaging collection from 1846 to the present

-• Admission: free, by appointment for groups
+• Admission: free, only by appointment, for groups of at least 15 people

 • Highlight: one of the few corporate beer museums in Italy; one of the most complete food-and-beverage corporate archives in the country